-Directs Oregon Parks and Recreation Department (Parks) and Oregon Department of Transportation (ODOT) to cooperate with other interested stakeholders to develop action plan to complete Oregon Coast Trail.
+Directs Oregon Parks and Recreation Department (OPRD) and Oregon Department of Transportation (ODOT) to cooperate with other interested stakeholders to develop action plan to complete Oregon Coast Trail.
 Provides requirements for action plan.
-Directs Parks and ODOT to coordinate with nonprofit organizations to raise funds and complete all aspects of action plan.
-Establishes Oregon Coast Trail Fund and authorizes gifts, grants, appropriations and donations to be deposited in fund for purposes of developing and implementing action plan.
-Requires Parks and ODOT to submit action plan to Legislative Assembly by September 15, 2018.
+Directs OPRD to coordinate with nonprofit organizations to raise funds and complete all aspects of action plan.
+Establishes Oregon Coast Trail Fund and authorizes gifts, grants, appropriations and donations to be deposited in fund for purposes of developing and implementing action plan, as well as developing, maintaining and operating Oregon Coast Trail and trail facilities.
+Requires OPRD to submit progress report on development of action plan to Legislative Assembly by September 15, 2018 and to submit final action plan by September 15, 2019.
 ISSUES DISCUSSED:

-- Economic impacts of tourism on the Oregon Coast - Natural beauty of Oregon Coast - Examples of similar trails around the world

-EFFECT OF AMENDMENT:
+- Economic impacts of tourism on the Oregon Coast - Natural beauty of Oregon Coast - Examples of similar trails around the world EFFECT OF AMENDMENT:

--1 Clarifies that moneys from Oregon Coast Trail Fund may be used to develop and implement action plan, as well as develop, maintain and operate Oregon Coast Trail and trail facilities.
-Specifies progress report on development of action plan to be submitted to Legislative Assembly by September 15, 2018 and final action plan to be submitted to Legislative Assembly by September 15, 2018 and final action plan to be submitted to Legislative Assembly by September 15, 2018 and final action plan to be submitted to Legislative Assembly by September 15, 2018 and final action plan to be submitted to Legislative Assembly by September 15, 2018 and final action plan to be submitted to Legislative Assembly by September 15, 2019.
+Establishes Oregon Coast Trail Fund and clarifies that moneys from the fund may be used to develop and implement action plan, as well as develop, maintain and operate Oregon Coast Trail and trail facilities.
+Specifies Oregon Parks and Recreation Department must submit progress report on development of action plan to Legislative Assembly by September 15, 2018 and final action plan by September 15, 2019.
+BACKGROUND: